gneely74/sign_maker_openscad/README.md

 - Check holes intersect with geometry

 ### Base Too Small or Too Large
-- Adjust `buffer_size` to change margins around text
+- Adjust `base_width` and `base_depth` to resize base
-- Rectangular base automatically sizes to text width
+- Text remains centered on the base
-- All margins are equal on all sides
+- Make sure base is large enough to contain all text

 ### Slow Rendering
 - Lower `$fn` value temporarily